daattali/advanced-shiny/README.md

 - 2016-09-16: [Use a custom function to convert the JavaScript data into an R object](#javascript-to-r-handler)
 - 2016-10-11: [Run arbitrary code live in Shiny - great for testing during development](#run-arbitrary-code)
 - 2016-11-23: [Adding text (or inputs) to the navigation bar in a navbarPage](#navbar-add-text)
+- 2017-02-12: Added a 'Very advanced' section with 3 clever reusable shiny constructs